 Some pool robots come with timers so you can set your robotic cleaner to run on its own without supervision.
 You can also set the timer to start a cleaning cycle once a day, two times or three times a week; this depends on the robot’s design.

-The ideal pool cleaner should have simple controls that are easy to operate.
+The ideal robotic cleaners should have simple controls that are easy to operate.
 Some advanced pool cleaners come with a remote control or allow you to install an app on your smartphone to control it.

 Some automated pool cleaners don’t have a filter but a filter system is important.
-Pool cleaners that solely rely on a pool’s filter system may quickly damage it.
-Many robotic pool cleaners come with more than one type of filter, so they can tackle fine and coarse debris.
+Products that solely rely on a swimming pool’s filter may quickly damage it.
+Many robotic pool cleaners come with more than one type of filter, so they can tackle fine and coarse dirt and debris.

 After a few years of cleaning your pool, your robot will need some parts to be replaced.
 Parts such as brushes, filters, bags and power cords are some of the items that take on heavy wear and tear and they should be easy to replace.